NoTwo-2/ScooterCharger/webserver/README.md

 ### If using VS Code and venv:
 `CTRL+SHIFT+P`, `Python: Select Interpreter`, select the python bin/exe in your `.venv` file.

+### To test the app
+If using venv, make sure your shell prompt displays `.venv` (see the above link).
+The path to the bin/exe for flask wont exist in environment variables otherwise.

+In this directory, use the command `flask --app flaskr run --debug`.

 # API Documentation

 Please update with API documentation as routes are added!